-Matters Relating to the Electronic Publication of the Audited Financial Report This auditor's report relates to the annual financial report of the Eastern Metropolitan Regional Council for the year ended 30 June 2019 included on the Council's website.
+This auditor's report relates to the annual financial report of the Eastern Metropolitan Regional Council for the year ended 30 June 2019 included on the Council's website.
 The Council's management is responsible for the integrity of the Council's website.
 This audit does not provide assurance on the integrity of the Council's website.
-This audit does not provide assurance on the integrity of the Council's website.
 The auditor's report refers only to the annual financial report described above.
-It does not provide an opinion on any other information which may have been hyperflinked forfrom this annual financial report.
-It users of the annual financial report are concerned with the inherent risks arising from publication on a website, they are advised to refer to the hard copy of the audited annual financial report to confirm the information contained in this website version of the annual financial report.
+It does not provide an opinion on any other information which may have been hyperlinked to/from this annual financial report.
+If users of the annual financial report are concerned with the inherent risks arising from publication on a website, they are advised to refer to the hard copy of the audited annual financial report to confirm the information contained in this website version of the annual financial report.

+SANDRA LABUSCHAGNE

-SANDRA LABUSCHAGNE DEPUTY AUDITOR GENERAL Delegate of the Auditor General for Western Australia Perth, Western Australia
+DEPUTY AUDITOR GENERAL

+Delegate of the Auditor General for Western Australia

 25 November 2019